 Quick Answer: What Should A Post-Quantum Cryptography Migration Checklist Include?

-A post-quantum cryptography migration checklist should start with a cryptographic inventory, then rank systems by data sensitivity, data lifetime, external exposure, vendor dependency, and operational risk.
+A post-quantum cryptography migration checklist should start with a cryptographic inventory, then rank systems by data sensitivity, data lifetime, external exposure, vendor dependency, operational criticality, and migration difficulty.
 The first practical work is not replacing every algorithm at once.
-It is finding where RSA, finite-field Diffie-Hellman, elliptic-curve Diffie-Hellman, ECDSA, and related quantum-vulnerable choices are used across applications, TLS endpoints, certificates, APIs, SDKs, mobile apps, firmware, databases, cloud services, signing workflows, and third-party platforms.
+It is finding where RSA, finite-field Diffie-Hellman, elliptic-curve Diffie-Hellman, ECDSA, and related quantum-vulnerable choices are used across applications, TLS endpoints, certificates, APIs, SDKs, mobile apps, firmware, databases, cloud services, signing workflows, CI/CD, backups, and third-party platforms.

 As of 2026, NIST has approved the first three post-quantum cryptography standards: FIPS 203 for ML-KEM key establishment, FIPS 204 for ML-DSA signatures, and FIPS 205 for SLH-DSA signatures.
-The right migration plan turns those standards into a controlled software program: inventory first, pilot where interoperability can be tested, demand vendor roadmaps, keep rollback paths, and collect audit evidence.
+NIST has also moved the migration conversation toward practical transition planning, key-encapsulation guidance, and cryptographic agility.
+That means the right checklist is a software delivery program: inventory first, pilot where interoperability can be tested, demand vendor roadmaps, keep rollback paths, and collect audit evidence.

 Why Start Before A Cryptographically Relevant Quantum Computer Exists?

 The business reason is data lifetime.
 Some attackers can collect encrypted traffic or archived files today and decrypt them later if the protected information remains valuable when stronger quantum computers arrive.
-This is often called harvest-now-decrypt-later risk.
-It matters most for health records, financial data, government data, intellectual property, legal archives, identity records, authentication material, and sensitive B2B contracts.
+This harvest-now-decrypt-later risk matters most for health records, financial data, government data, intellectual property, legal archives, identity records, authentication material, and sensitive B2B contracts.

 The engineering reason is migration time.
 Cryptography is rarely isolated in one library.
-It appears in TLS termination, mutual TLS, SSO, certificates, mobile SDKs, browser compatibility, payment integrations, database encryption, message queues, file transfer, firmware updates, document signing, package signing, CI/CD, backups, and vendor platforms.
+It appears in TLS termination, mutual TLS, SSO, certificates, mobile SDKs, browser compatibility, payment integrations, database encryption, message queues, file transfer, firmware updates, document signing, package signing, CI/CD, backups, vendor platforms, and operational scripts.
 A rushed algorithm swap can break clients, certificates, hardware devices, compliance evidence, and rollback plans.

 1. Build A Cryptographic Inventory

 Start with an inventory that is useful to engineers, not a vague spreadsheet.
-For each system, capture the application owner, data type, data retention period, cryptographic use, algorithm, library, key length or parameter set, certificate authority, protocol, external dependency, vendor owner, renewal date, and deployment environment.
+For each system, capture the application owner, data type, data retention period, cryptographic use, algorithm, library, key length or parameter set, certificate authority, protocol, external dependency, vendor owner, renewal date, deployment environment, and whether the cryptography is directly controlled by your team.

 | Inventory Area | What To Capture | Why It Matters |